AdobeDocs/experience-platform.en/help/xdm/classes/experienceevent.md

 ### Using calculated fields

-Certain interactions in your experience applications can result in multiple related events that technically share the same event timestamp.
-For example, if a customer views a product on your website, this can result in both a "product view" event and a generic "page view" event.
-In these cases, you can use calculated fields to capture the most important event whenever multiple events are observed.
+Certain interactions in your experience applications can result in multiple related events that technically share the same event timestamp, and can therefore be represented as a single event record.
+For example, if a customer views a product on your website, this can result in an event record that contains both "product view" attributes as well as some overlapping generic "page view" attributes.
+In these cases, you can use calculated fields to capture the most important attributes when multiple events are captured in a record.

 [Adobe Experience Platform Data Prep](../../data-prep/home.md) allows you to map, transform, and validate data to and from XDM.
-Using the available [mapping functions](../../data-prep/functions.md) provided by the service you can invoke logical operators to prioritize, transform, and/or consolidate data from multiple events when being ingested into Experience Platform.
+Using the available [mapping functions](../../data-prep/functions.md) provided by the service you can invoke logical operators to prioritize, transform, and/or consolidate data from multi-event records when being ingested into Experience Platform.

 If you are manually ingesting data into Platform via the UI, see the guide on [mapping a CSV file to XDM](../../ingestion/tutorials/map-a-csv-file.md) for specific steps on how to create calculated fields.